bpolaszek/apifirst-bundle/README.md

 * Form classes
 * Action classes (GET, POST, PUT, PATCH, DELETE, related resources, etc)

-A `ResourceHandler` is a service that gives access to the corresponding classes of a specific Resource.
+A `AbstractResourceHandler` is a service that gives access to the corresponding classes of a specific Resource.

 **Here's the flow:**

-* The `ResourceHandler` provides form handling.
+* The `AbstractResourceHandler` provides form handling.
 It is HTTP agnostic: you can submit a form from a `Request` or from raw data (array).
 You can use it in cron jobs, bulk actions, its role is not to send a `Response` but a `Resource`.
 When the form fails it throws a `ValidationFormException`.
-* The Action classes calls the `ResourceHandler` to transform a `Resource` with a `Request`.
+* The Action classes calls the `AbstractResourceHandler` to transform a `Resource` with a `Request`.
 * The Action classes can generate a pre-response, in which they can define:
 	* What to do on success (redirect to an URL, add flashes for instance, in case of an UI request)
 	* Which HTTP status code to reply (in case of an API submission)
 * An event-listener will transform this `PreResponse` to the correct response with content-negociation (redirect + flash if the request came from an UI, status code in case of an API request)
-* When a `ValidationFormException` is thrown from the `ResourceHandler`, the Action class should:
+* When a `ValidationFormException` is thrown from the `AbstractResourceHandler`, the Action class should:
 	* Return a HTTP 200 response code with the form and the errors in case of an UI request
 	* Return a HTTP 400 response code with the serialized form errors in case of an API request
 	* The `BenTools\ApiFirstBundle\Model\AbstractCRUDAction::submitForm()` method will return the resolved callable `$success` on success; the Form object otherwise.